-If I have a brand new website and I go write the best review of the new iPhone ever.
-I have no chance of getting any traffic from the market, but I’ve seen that – I go write that article and I win.
+Suppose I have a brand new website and write the best review of the new iPhone ever.
+I have no chance of getting any traffic from the market, but I’ve seen that.
+I go write that article and win.
 Market Muse answers the question of why behind that dynamic.
-So Pam, if you go write sales enablement tactics for the first year BDRs, it’s going to rank.
+So Pam, if you go write sales enablement tactics for first-year BDRs, it’s going to rank.

-Pam Didner: Your platform or your tools can actually identify some of the gaps.
+Pam Didner: Your platform or you are tools can identify some of the gaps

 Jeff Coyle: Areas of opportunity as well.

 Jeff Coyle: And the gaps and the gaps, too.
 And the gap could be a variant.
-So you covered this with a great long-form thought leadership piece, but you missed a few details or it could be vice versa.
-You wrote a, something that answered one question and you never spoke to the big picture.
+So you covered this with a great long-form thought leadership piece, but you missed a few details, or it could be vice versa.
+You wrote something that answered one question, and you never spoke to the big picture.

 So we tell a story of what that true user intent profile is and everywhere you’ve done it everywhere you haven’t.
 Where are you the most important pages to lean into for links, uh, to point new pages to, what are your, um, your risk areas?
 So we, this is a big area for us.
 It’s a risk.

-Pam Didner: Yeah to amplify and expand that.
-So it sounds like that you are using artificial intelligence to do kind of like a very holistic assessment, identify the areas for improvements, identify the gaps that you need to do you look at a site level at a page level, or even at specific content.
+Pam Didner: Yeah, to amplify and expand that.
+So it sounds like you are using artificial intelligence to do a very holistic assessment, identify the areas for improvements, identify the gaps that you need to do you look at a site level at a page level, or even at a specific level of content.
 Is that correct?

-Jeff Coyle: Any level of specificity, even networks we can say like we tell our publisher – if you’re going to write an article about this TV show, right?
+Jeff Coyle: Any level of specificity, even networks we can say like we tell our publisher if you’re writing an article about this TV show, right?
 And you’re going to write about the actors on the TV show.
 You put that over here, and if you’re going to write about ways to stream it, you know, put that over on the other side, right?
 So we can even get into that level of detail.
-We set guidelines for content.
-We set guardrails for intent.
+We set guidelines for content and for intent.
 We build a topic model.
 The next step is obviously to start to build out drafts.

 Pam Didner: It’s a virtual editorial assistant, in a way.

 Jeff Coyle: Absolutely.
-Giving you the inspiration so that you know, if I focus on this and really put my energy towards it and I write it, great production value, high quality, a wonderful narrative that meets these guidelines, it’s going to be so successful.
+Inspiring you so that you know if I focus on this and put my energy towards it.
+I write it, great production value, high quality, a wonderful narrative that meets these guidelines, it’s going to be so successful.
 And now we’re building out drafts that give you inspiration form of completely original drafts.

 Pam Didner: Yes.
 Yes.
 With that being said, you kind of touched the topics I want to ask you next.
-Obviously, the latest buzz in the field of AI is GPT3.
-And I read an article or a blog post you guys wrote about expose GPT, in terms of what it can or can’t do.
+The latest buzz in the field of AI is GPT3.
+And I read the article or a blog post you guys wrote about expose GPT in terms of what it can or can’t do.

 And the GPT3 is this very powerful language model that uses machine learning to generate human-like text.
 Are you leveraging GPT3 at all?
 Or you are doing stuff on your own?

 Jeff Coyle: All of our natural language processing and natural language generation is all proprietary, built by us.
-All the models built by us.
-GPT3 is one of the most amazing innovations in artificial intelligence, of all time!
+We built all the models.
+GPT3 is one of the most amazing innovations in artificial intelligence of all time!

 Pam Didner: Yeah.
 Up to date.
 Yeah.
 There may be something that’s coming in the next year, but as of now, yes, it’s quite amazing.

 Jeff Coyle: It’s, it’s amazing.
-And it, the amazing scale that it works at in the applications out of it are significant.
+And, the amazing scale that it works at in the applications out of it is significant.